Bet365 bonus code CBSBET365: Get $150 in bonus bets for Oklahoma vs. Alabama in 2025 College Football Playoff

 Bet365 offers $150 bonus bets with the bet365 bonus code CBSBET365 for college football betting

-The 2025-26 College Football Playoff begins when No. 8 Oklahoma faces No. 9 Alabama in the first round at 8 p.m.
-ET on Friday, and the latest bet365 bonus code CBSBET365 gives new users $150 in bonus bets after placing a first wager of $5 or more.
-The Sooners are 1-point favorites in the latest Oklahoma vs. Alabama odds.
-Claim $150 in bonus bets at bet365 Sportsbook here:
+No. 8 Oklahoma hosts No. 9 Alabama on Friday night to kick off the College Football Playoff, and the latest bet365 bonus code CBSBET365 gives new users $150 in bonus bets after placing a first wager of $5 or more.
+The Sooners picked up a 23-21 road win over the Crimson Tide on Nov.
+15, but the stakes are even higher on Friday with the winner facing No. 1 Indiana in the Rose Bowl on Jan.
+1. Claim $150 in bonus bets at bet365 Sportsbook here:

 Full details can be found in our bet365 bonus code review.